mostroverkhov/firebase-data-rsocket/readme.md

 # firebase-rsocket-server

-Proof-of-concept for non-blocking backpressured interface to firebase database
+Provides non-blocking backpressured interface to firebase database
 Based on `reactive-socket-java` [[link]](https://github.com/ReactiveSocket/reactivesocket-java) and `firebase-data-rxjava` [[link]](https://github.com/mostroverkhov/firebase-data-rxjava)
 #### Supported transports
 Tcp only at the moment.
 Server relies on `reactive-socket-java`, which provides